dimkroon/dimkroon.github.io/guides/howto-add-file-source.md

 &nbsp;
-![img file mngr new src](/assets/images/kodi-filemanager-with-new-source.png) With newly added source file manager should look like this.
+![img file mngr new src](/assets/images/kodi-filemanager-with-new-source.png) With the newly added source file manager should look like this.

 You can double-check if it works; select it and press OK/Enter (or double-click with the mouse).
-You wil now see the contents of the web directory, which is most likely just a few Kodi add-on zips.
+You wil now see the contents of the web directory, which is most likely just a few Kodi add-ons as zip file.

 #### Note
 You have just added a file source, not a repository.
 A repository can